Introduction to Python#

 Loops#

-Loops tell a program to perform repetitive tasks.
+Loops are another fundamental programming construct that allows a program to perform repetitive tasks.
 They govern the flow of execution by repeatedly processing a block of code, often until a certain condition is reached or for a predefined number of iterations.

 count = 0